sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/resources-notice-boards.md

-# Notice Boards
+# Resources - Notice Boards

 The *Notice Boards* view displays live information about use of Notice Boards.

-Notice Boards implement dependencies across Workflows, they are available from the following flavors:
+Notice Boards implement dependencies across Workflows by use of Notices.
+A Notice is a flag that is attached a Notice Board or does not exist.
+Notice Boards are available from the following flavors:

-- **Global Notice Boards** hold *Notices* of global scope.
-A global *Notice* exists or does not exist in JS7.
+- **Global Notice Boards** implement Notices* at global scope which makes the same Notice available for any Workflow at any time.
-- **Schedulable Notice Boards** hold *Notices* in scope of the *Daily Plan*.
-The *Notice* exists or does not exist per *Daily Plan* date, for example
+- **Schedulable Notice Boards** implement Notices in scope of the [Daily Plan](/daily-plan).
+The Notice exists or does not exist per *Daily Plan* date, for example
   - Workflow 1 runs Mon-Fri.
   - Workflow 2 runs Mon-Sun and depends on previous execution of Workflow 1.
   - During weekends Workflow 1 will not start.
 To allow Workflow 2 starting on weekends, the dependency is mapped to the Daily Plan by use of *Schedulable Notice Boards*: if no Order is announced for Workflow 1, then the dependency can be ignored.